Z--ME GREEN LAKE NFH CONVAULT TANK

 54--NV-DESERT NWR-2300-GALLON HDPE WATER RESERVE TANKS

-The U.S. Fish and Wildlife Service (FWS) is soliciting bids for the procurement of eleven 2300-gallon High-Density Polyethylene (HDPE) water reserve tanks for the Desert National Wildlife Refuge in Las Vegas, NV.
-These tanks must match existing models and meet specific requirements, including features such as a 22-inch screw lid, internal supports, and compliance with ANSI/NSF 61 for potable water.
-The tanks will be utilized to store potable water for wildlife in drought-prone areas, emphasizing their importance in supporting local ecosystems.
-Interested small businesses must submit their quotes by December 22, 2025, at 5:00 pm EST, with the contract period of performance set from December 29, 2025, to February 16, 2026.
-For inquiries, contact Khalilah Brown at khalilahbrown@fws.gov or by phone at 571-547-3407.
+The U.S. Fish and Wildlife Service is soliciting bids for the procurement of eleven 2300-gallon High-Density Polyethylene (HDPE) water reserve tanks for the Desert National Wildlife Refuge in Las Vegas, NV.
+These tanks are required to match existing models and will be utilized to store potable water for wildlife, particularly in drought-prone areas.
+The contract is a 100% Total Small Business set-aside, firm-fixed-price agreement, with quotes due by December 22, 2025, at 5:00 pm EST, and a performance period from December 29, 2025, to February 16, 2026.
+Interested vendors should direct inquiries and submissions to Khalilah Brown at khalilahbrown@fws.gov.

 SC-BEARS BLUFF NFH- HEAT PUMP REPLACEMENT